ozcodx/ashwake/docs/LORE_DEVELOPMENT.md

 - Still-functioning Thalosian technology
 - Purpose not immediately obvious
 - Can be repaired or repurposed by the player

+### Technological Progression Sites
+- Sites showing the evolution of Thalosian technology
+- From simple mechanical systems to advanced energy manipulation
+- Provide insights and blueprints for player's own progression

 ### Natural Adaptation
 - Plants and landscape showing signs of adaptation to invisible forces